jericho-cain/jerichocain-site/content/_index.md

 Welcome!
 My name is **Dr. Jericho Cain**.
 I’m a physicist, astronomer, tech professional, educator, and astrophotographer.

 These days I work full time in the tech industry as an **AI researcher**, applying machine and deep learning to real-world problems.
+I also teach one college physics class per quarter.
 Alongside that, I continue my academic work in **gravitational wave astrophysics**, focusing on the intersection of **deep learning** and the search for signals from the cosmos.

 My research background spans **Gravitational Wave Astrophysics, Deep Learning, Machine Learning, Atmospheric Physics, and Theoretical Acoustics**.
 I enjoy bridging physics with computational methods to uncover new insights about the universe.